FoV-NeRF: Foveated Neural Radiance Fields for Virtual Reality: Evaluation

 \paragraph{Results} \Cref{fig:lpips} plots LPIPS values across all scenes and eccentricity ranges ($5$ deg step size).
-From foveal to near eccentricity ($\leq40$ deg), we observed significant effects of the stimuli on LPIPS with a ``large'' effect size ($\eta^2 = 0.26$).
-That is, \textbf{OURS} shows significantly lower LPIPS than \textbf{NeRF} ($p<.001^{***}$), although higher than \textbf{F-GT} ($p<.001^{***}$).
-For example, the main effects of stimuli ($F(2,38)=210.76, p<.001^{***}$) was significant on eccentricity $=[0,25]$ deg in scene \textit{gallery} (\Cref{fig:lpips:gallery}). \textbf{OURS} was significantly lower than \textbf{NeRF} ($t(19)=-19.54, p<.001^{***}$) and \textbf{F-GT} ($t(19)=-4.32, p<.001^{***}$) both with a ``large'' effect size (Cohen's d $>0.8$).
+From foveal to near periphery ($\leq15$ deg), we observed significant effects of the stimuli on LPIPS with a ``large'' effect size ($\eta^2 >= 0.15$).
+That is, {\bf OURS} shows significantly lower LPIPS than {\bf NeRF} ($p<=.005^{***}$), and being higher than {\bf F-GT} in scene classroom and lobby or lower than {\bf F-GT} in scene barbershop and stones.
+For example, the main effects of stimuli ($F(2,48)=24.74, p<.001^{***}$) was significant on eccentricity $=[0,30]$ deg in scene \textit{barbershop} (\Cref{fig:lpips:classroom}). {\bf OURS} was significantly lower than {\bf NeRF} ($t(24)=-4.26, p<.001^{***}$) and {\bf F-GT} ($t(24)=-9.1, p<.001^{***}$) both with a ``large'' effect size (Cohen's d $>0.85$).
 The example observation generally applies to all 4 scenes being validated.
+The trend extends to ($\leq35$ deg) for the ``lobby'' and ``barbershop'' scenes.\qisun{@Zhenyi: add a significance analysis to validate this claim here.} \zh{don't understand}

-From near- to far- eccentricity (>$40$ deg), we observed significant effects of the stimuli on LPIPS with a ``large'' effect size ($\omega^2 = 0.16$). \textbf{OURS} shows significantly higher LPIPS than \textbf{NeRF}.
-Whereas, comparing with \textbf{F-GT}, we observed significant lower scores ($p<.001^{***}$).
-For instance, the main effects of stimuli was significant on eccentricity $=60$ deg in scene \textit{bedroom} ($F(2,38)=411.93, p<.001^{***}$, \Cref{fig:lpips:bedroom}). \textbf{OURS} was significantly lower than \textbf{F-GT} ($t(19)=-3.78, p<.001^{***}$), and higher than \textbf{NeRF} ($t(19)=22.75, p<.001^{***}$) both with a ``large'' effect size (Cohen's d $>0.8$).
+From near- to far- eccentricity (>$20$ deg), we observed significant effects of the stimuli on LPIPS with a ``large'' effect size ($\omega^2 = 0.32$). {\bf OURS} shows higher LPIPS than {\bf NeRF} and it became significantly from eccentricity=$40$ deg.
+Whereas, comparing with {\bf F-GT}, we observed significant lower scores ($p<.001^{***}$).
+For instance, the main effects of stimuli was significant on eccentricity $=40$ deg in scene \textit{lobby} ($F(2,48)=87.78, p<.001^{***}$, \Cref{fig:lpips:lobby}). {\bf OURS} was significantly lower than {\bf F-GT} ($t(24)=-9.095, p<.001^{***}$), and higher than {\bf NeRF} ($t(24)=3.797, p<.001^{***}$) both with a ``large'' effect size (Cohen's d $=0.76$).
 The example observation generally applies to all 4 scenes being validated.